dev-chenxing/dotfiles/README.md

 - Add your user account (Remember you **password**!), and `yes`, it should be a superuser.
 Confirm and exit.
 - For Profile, set `type` to `Desktop`, and select `Bspwm` as our desktop environment, and choose `sddm` as our Greeter.
 - Choose `Pulseaudio` for audio server.
-- Additional packages to install: `firefox hyfetch sxhkd polybar picom rofi dunst nitrogen lf thunar git code fcitx5`
+- Additional packages to install: `firefox hyfetch sxhkd polybar picom rofi dunst nitrogen thunar git code fcitx5`
 - Then, `Copy ISO network configuration to installation`.
 - Set your timezone.
 - Enable `multilib` as an optional additional repositories.